 Starmer vows to extend windfall tax to freeze family fuel bills

-The Labour leader promises a £29 billion support to deal with a ‘national economic emergency’.
+The Labour leader promises a £29 billion support package to deal with a ‘national economic emergency’.

 Sir Keir Starmer has set out Labour’s £29 billion emergency plan to stop energy bills rising over the winter – paid for in part by an extension of the windfall levy on the profits of the oil and gas companies.